magomimmo/modern-cljs/doc/tutorial-13.md

 > NOTE 4: Even if we could have returned back to the user more detailed
 > messages from the validator result, to maintain the same behaviour of
-> the previous version we only return the *Please complete the form.*
+> the previous server-side login version we only return the *Please
-> message when the user typed something wrong in the form fields.
+> complete the form.* message when the user typed something wrong in the
+> form fields.

-I don't know about you, but even for such a small case, the use of a validator library seems to me to be effective, at least in terms of clarity of the code.
+I don't know about you, but even for such a small and stupid case, the use of a validator library seems to be effective, at least in terms of code clarity and readability.

-Anyway, let's run the application as usual to verify that the interaction with the just added validator is still working as expected, that means as at the end of the [latest tutorial][1].
+Anyway, let's run the application as usual to verify that the interaction with the just added validator is working as expected, that means as at the end of the [latest tutorial][14].

 ```bash
 $ rm -rf out # it's better to be safe than sorry